runners4tme/hapibook/chapter-4.md

 })
 ```

-Let's now use one the comes with our server.
-We are going to **start**, this returns a **Promise,** we can chain events to the promise that will be return by the built-in method.
+Let's now use another method that comes with our server.
+We are going to server.start to initiate our server, this returns a promise**,** we can chain events to the promise that will be returned by the built-in method.
 And we will use it to log the port where we are running our server.
 We will log the error if something goes wrong during this process.

 ```js
 server.start()